openclarity/functionclarity/README.md

 ![image](https://user-images.githubusercontent.com/109651023/189649537-95638785-618f-4c74-93af-2cafedec2f07.png)
 FunctionClarity (AKA FC) is an infrastructure solution for serverless functions signing and verification.
-The solution is combined from cli tool and a cloud specific infrastructure for validation.
-The solution is suitable for ci/cd process where a code/image of serverless functions can be signed and uploaded before the function is created.
+This solution is combined from a cli tool and a cloud specific infrastructure for validation.
+The solution is suitable for a CI/CD process where a code/image of serverless functions can be signed and uploaded before the function is created in the cloud repository.

-## how it works
+## How it works

 ![Untitled Diagram(1) drawio (1)](https://user-images.githubusercontent.com/109651023/189673319-5c66fb32-98f5-430c-a01f-4823ab51fc98.png)

-* Deploy FunctionClarity infrastructure (one time operation) which will result in function clarity eco system deployed in the users cloud account
+* Deploy FunctionClarity infrastructure (one time operation) which will result in FunctionClarity ecosystem deployed in the user's cloud account
-* Using the FunctionClarity cli, run code/image signing on user's environment - at this phase the code/image signature is uploaded to the cloud.
+* Using the FunctionClarity cli, run code/image signing on user's environment - at this phase the code/image signature is uploaded to the cloud
-* deploy serverless function using the signed code/image content from the previous step
+* Deploy the serverless function using the signed code/image content from the previous step
 * Verifier lambda is triggered upon create-function/update-function code events and performs the following:
   * Fetch the verified function code
   * Analyse the code image/zip